mantidproject/mantid/dev-docs/source/GUIDesignGuidelines.rst

-good set of rules for what icons should be used and this could be useful to designers, check out this `article. <https://digital.nhs.uk /blog/transformation-blog/2019/icons-avoid-temptation-and-start-with -user-needs>`_ It may fit a situation more to have a text button instead of an icon.
+good set of rules for what icons should be used and this could be useful to designers, check out this `article. <https://digital.nhs.uk /blog/transformation-blog/2019/icons-avoid-temptation-and-start-with -user-needs>`_.
+It may fit a situation more to have a text button instead of an icon.

-Whilst having too many icons will confuse the average user there are cases where many cases where it would help if, a button does a similar thing to another button somewhere else in the program then it should have the same Icon.
+Whilst having too many icons will confuse the average user there are cases where many cases where it would help, for example if a button does a similar thing to another button somewhere else in the program then it should have the same icon.
 Have a look to see if the need you has an icon in Mantid by look at this handy :ref:`MantidUsedIconsTable`.

 Python